drfreder/pandemic-pub-bias/README.md

 ``` r
 p8 <- plot_grid(p3, p4, p7, nrow=1, align='hv', axis='lb') #Combine into part of a single figure
 ```

+Again, the number of male corresponding authors is growing faster than the number of female corresponding authors, comparing just before to during the pandemic.

 The same data, but in tabular form: